 The Environmental Protection Agency’s authority to regulate greenhouse gases is settled.
 The issue is whether EPA’s particular approach is appropriate.

 Regardless of the ultimate legal outcome, the broader trends at play favor continued momentum toward stronger climate action.

 Q: What is the timetable for implementing the plan?

-States have one year to either submit a plan or request an extension.
-All final plans are due by September 2018.
-EPA will approve or disapprove a final plan within a year.
+Before the stay was issued, states had until September 2016 to either submit a plan or request an extension.
+All final plans were due by September 2018.
+EPA would approve or disapprove a final plan within a year.

-The Clean Energy Incentive Program begins on January 1, 2020.
-States that have expressed their interest in participating in this program in their final plans are eligible.
-This program runs throughout 2020 and 2021.
+The Clean Energy Incentive Program was to begin on January 1, 2020.
+States that had expressed their interest in participating in this program in their final plans were eligible.
+This program was to run throughout 2020 and 2021.

-On January 1, 2022, states must begin complying by meeting their interim targets.
+On January 1, 2022, states were to begin complying by meeting their interim targets.
 On January 30, 2030, states must meet their final CO2 reduction goals.

 Q: What happens to states that fail to comply?

-States now have up to three years to write implementation plans, applying their knowledge of their utilities and the programs that have worked in the past.
+States were given up to three years to write implementation plans, applying their knowledge of their utilities and the programs that have worked in the past.

-Under the Clean Air Act, any state that fails to submit a plan or get EPA approval for its plan will be subject to a federal implementation plan.
+Under the Clean Air Act, any state that would fail to submit a plan or get EPA approval for its plan would be subject to a federal implementation plan.
 The current proposals for the federal implementation plan would use flexible, market-based solutions for compliance.